verrazzano/docs/content/en/docs/setup/customizing/storage.md

 If `defaultVolumeSource` is configured, then that setting will be used for all components that require storage.

-For example, the following Verrazzano configuration uses the `prod` profile, but disables persistent storage for all components:
+For example, the following Verrazzano configuration uses the `prod` profile, but disables persistent storage for all components.

 ```
 apiVersion: install.verrazzano.io/v1alpha1